Himouto! Umaru-chan: Characters

-A second-year high school girl with beautiful looks, top grades and excellence in everything.
+A 16-years-old high school girl with beautiful looks, top grades and excellence in everything.
 She has a secret lifestyle at home, wearing a hamster hoodie and being a fan of otaku.
 While indoors, she is drawn in a chibi manner, later calling herself Komaru (Umaru's sister) when Kirie catches her in the persona.
 She lives with her brother Taihei.
 She wears a cap while at the amusement arcade, where she is a well-known gamer who goes by the initials UMR.
 She wears a mask to hide her identity from Sylphynford.